 No Apple

-Of course, Apple has the technology to make an iStereo, the IOS-based car radio.
-It could be a thing, but it isn’t; why not?
+Apple has the technology to make an iStereo, an IOS-based car radio.
+Why isn’t it available?

 Like Google doesn’t make headunits, Apple doesn’t make car stereos.